gwiazdorrr/BetterStreamingAssets/README.md

 ⚠️ **Do not use non-ASCII characters in file names** ⚠️

+# Note on WebGL

+There is currently no support for WebGL.
+It would require a different approach and a completely async API.

 # Getting started

 This plugin can be installed in following ways: